thealscott/sassquatch/README.md

 *MORE COMING SOON*

-I will write more on the structure and thinking behind the actual framework, as well as some additional usage documentation in the near future, but for now I have outline some top level information and guidelines below.
+I will write more on the structure and thinking behind the actual framework, as well as some additional usage documentation in the near future, but for now I have outlined some top level information and guidelines below.

 ### [Breakpoints](README_BREAKPOINTS.md)